The Global War On Drugs Has Been A Failure, Says Damning New Report

 — CNN Philippines (@cnnphilippines) October 20, 2018

-Even in developed, First World nations like the U.S., the Drug War has left a trail of damage.
+Even in developed, First World nations like the U.S., the drug war has left a trail of damage.
 The United States has more people in prisons than in all of the rest of the world combined, according to a July CNN report, and nearly half of all occupants of federal prisons are there on drug-related crimes.

 Despite mass incarceration, extra-judicial killings of suspected drug users/traffickers, and even legally-sanctioned executions of convicted drug criminals, the drug supply is no weaker than it was in 2009, and addiction rates are climbing.